ParallelDots/generic-sku-detection-benchmark/README.md

 The `WebMarket`, `GP` datasets were annotated entirely by us.
 The missing generic product annotations of `CAPG-GP` were added by us.
 The annotations of `Holoselecta`, `TobaccoShelves` were converted from their original formats to suit the standard evaluation code.
 The authors can let us know if they do not wish to make the annotations available here.

+Feel free to reach out if you have any doubts, feedback, thoughts or constructive criticism :)

 | Dataset                                                      | Annotations                                               | #Images | #Objects | #Obj/Img |
 | ------------------------------------------------------------ | --------------------------------------------------------- | ------- | -------- | -------- |
 | [SKU110K-Test](https://github.com/eg4000/SKU110K_CVPR19)     | [Their webpage](https://github.com/eg4000/SKU110K_CVPR19) | 2941    | 432,312  | 146      |